SystemRage/py-kms/docs/Getting Started.md

 To stop `pykms_Server.py`, in the same bash window where code running, simply press `CTRL+C`.
 Alternatively, in a new bash window, use `kill <pid>` command (you can type `ps aux` first and have the process <pid>) or `killall <name_of_server>`.

+#### Notes
+The following are just some quick notes - for a more detailed list of parameters see [here](Usage.md).

+- To generate a random HWID use `-w` option: `python3 pykms_Server.py -w RANDOM`.
+- To get the HWID from any server use the client, for example type: `python3 pykms_Client.py :: 1688 -m Windows8.1 -V INFO`.
+- To change your logfile path use `-F` option, for example: `python3 pykms_Server.py -F /path/to/your/logfile.log -V DEBUG`.
+- To view a minimal set of logging information use `-V MINI` option, for example: `python3 pykms_Server.py -F /path/to/your/logfile.log -V MINI`.
+- To redirect logging on stdout use `-F STDOUT` option, for example: `python3 pykms_Server.py -F STDOUT -V DEBUG`.
+- You can create logfile and view logging information on stdout at the same time with `-F FILESTDOUT` option, for example: `python3 pykms_Server.py -F FILESTDOUT /path/to/your/logfile.log -V DEBUG`.
+- With `-F STDOUTOFF` you disable all stdout messages (but a logfile will be created), for example: `python3 pykms_Server.py -F STDOUTOFF /path/to/your/logfile.log -V DEBUG`.
+- With `-F FILEOFF` you disable logfile creation.
+- Select timeout (seconds) for py-kms with `-t0` option, for example `python3 pykms_Server.py -t0 10`.
+- Option `-y` enables printing asynchronously of messages (pretty / logging).